guilhermebkel/gbkel-about/learning-notes/the-managers-path-a-guide-for-tech-leaders-navigating-growth-and-change.md

 - **Lead technical decisions:** You'll be involved in a lot of technical decisions, but it doesn't mean you have to decide everything.
 Try to understand what decisions need to be done by you and others that need to be done by the team and people with more expertise.
 - **Communicate:** Give the team members a moment to talk and try to represent your team on the meetings.
 Now your productivity is less important than the productivity of the whole team.

-## Good manager, Bad Manager
-- **The alpha geek:** The person with high technical level, able to solve the most hard problems, able to inspire juniors but, accepts only his solution as the better and unique to be applied, most part of the time not letting other programmers being able to solve problems.
-- **The process czar:** Tries to implement a process meant to be the unique able to solve all problems.
-Blame all the problems on the fact of people doesn't follow the process (only he does it most part of the time).
-"The process is that way, and we can not change it, since that's the unique way to help solving all project problems".
-- **Micromanager, delegator:** Try to get in touch with every single decision made to the project (what makes the team to not feel trusted) and if it doesn't follow what he expected, he takes on the project for himself and try to do everything the "right" way in order to deliver the project to production on time.

 ## Tips for delegating effectively
 - **Understands the team's goals:** When you feel that you need to make some micromanagement, try to understand how the team  is measuring their success.
 Based on that information, you'll see what course correction you need to do.
 - **Gather information first from systems before going to people:** Seek code version, subscribe to alerts, look at the metrics, but don't abuse of it (like doing that every second) because you can make the team uncomfortable and less productive (no one likes to be stalked).